jeskodes/word-scramble/README.md

 - The user first arrives at the game title and game play.
 - Start Button.
 - Input box for guessing the word.
-- Answer: The correct answer is always shown after the guess, whether the uses guesses correctly or incorrectly.
+- Answer: The correct answer is always shown after the guess, whether the user guesses correctly or incorrectly.
 - Next Button for next word.
 - A way to skip a guess.
 - A restart button to start a new game.